mcp-rune 0.107.0

 }

-// Submit via MCP tool
+// Submit via MCP tool.
+There is no separate validation round-trip:

 document.getElementById('btn-submit').addEventListener('click', async () => {